SomeAspy/T-Mail/docs/Config.md

 -   `subject` - The subject of the email
 -   `body` - The body of the email.
 The following variables are available:

+    Both Support the following variables:

 -   `%temp%` - The current temperature
 -   `%minTemp%` - The lower limit of the safe temperature range
 -   `%maxTemp%` - The upper limit of the safe range
 -   `%humidity%` - The current humidity
 -   `%minHumidity%` - The lower limit of the safe humidity range
 -   `%maxHumidity%` - The upper limit of the safe humidity range
 -   `%identifier%` - The identifier of the device
 -   `%time%` - The time the sensor was checked

+### Custom Variables

+Advanced users can add custom variables to the template system.

+To do this, you must edit `src/lib.ts` and add `.replace()` arguments to the `fillBlanks()` function.